Das dumme Gänslein: Historical context

 The animation's main purpose was to instill Nazi ideology onto the public, specifically German youth.
 The underlining theme is to live the ‘traditional German life’ and not deviate towards adventure or luxury, with the animation grounded in nature.
 It was produced in 1944 when censorship of all media, including child short films, had to go through Joseph Goebbels who was the leader of the Ministry of Public Enlightenment and Propaganda from 13 March 1933.
 The totalitarian state wanted to have absolute control of media in an attempt to control the masses, and Goebbels himself claimed: ‘German cinema had the mission of conquering the world as the vanguard of the Nazi troops’.
 The principle of the cartoon was to keep the German population in line and implant the idea that if someone was to variate from what they were told, the consequences could be fatal.
 Between 1939 and 1941, film propaganda would have been less effective because public opinion regarding the war did not need influencing as much.
 However, from 1941 onwards when German defeats began, tales such as these became valuable to keep the public in order and keep support for the government strong.
 Lord Northcliffe claimed that ‘The bombardment of the German mind was almost as important as the bombardment by cannon’.
 The ministry recognised that to reach the maximum target audience, their propaganda must be intellectually slower so more people could understand the basic concepts, and to offer escapism from the serious social and political problems without the audience being aware it was propaganda.
 In Mein Kampf it recognised that ‘propaganda must be addressed to the emotions and not to intelligence’.
 This led to many children's animations being produced, leading to film being one type of media which helped to crush Hitler's opposition in Germany.
 This animation includes four main aspects: the role of the mother, being asocial, anti-Semitism and showing Fischerkoesen subtle resistance to some of the Nazi policies.

+Themes and interpretation

 Role of the mother

 One of the main Völkisch ideologies was the role of the traditional German mother that would produce many children to fulfil their biological obligation.
 This is represented in the Kinderreich (with many children) policy, which rewarded women who had four or more children.
 The animation demonstrates this ideology by showing the mother and the silly goose eventually having four children each, despite previously not learning how to lay an egg.
 In addition, with the silly goose turning away the normal German goose and being charmed by the fox, can relate to the other tropes in Nazi ideology, such as inter-racial marriages being prohibited between people of ‘true’ German blood and Jews, with the Nuremberg Law for the Protection of German Blood and German Honour in September 1935 enforcing this.